aeonSolutions/AeonLabs-Scientific-Research-Projects/README.md

 **Project Total: ~300 work.h**

-Statistical analysis software code (Visual Basic 6) of the state of tension on 4-point bending of thin multi-layered samples, implementation to ongoing research in the Physics Department.
+The [FissurMax Folder](https://github.com/aeonSolutions/AeonLabs-Scientific-Research-Projects/tree/master/FissurMax) contains a statistical analysis software code (Visual Basic 6) of the state of tension on 4-point bending of thin multi-layered samples.
+A work done while I was a Junior Scientific Researcher in the Physics Department at the University of Minho.

 <br>